 You’ve probably daydreamed about what you want to do when you no longer have to withstand the 9-to-5 routine.
 But do you know when you want retirement to become a reality?

-The average retirement age for people in the US is about 63.
-However, there’s a large group of people who continue to work past 65.¹ Two motivations that could be contributing to this situation are:
+The average retirement age for people in the US is 65 for men and 63 for women.¹ However, there’s a large group of people who continue to work past 65.
+Two motivations that could be contributing to this situation are:

 It’s apparent that the first option might be preferable to the latter – even if you love what you do.